reach-sh/reach-developer-portal/readme.md

 ## Deploy the site locally

-1. Clone the [this repository](https://github.com/reach-sh/reach-developer-portal) to your computer.
+1. Clone [this repository](https://github.com/reach-sh/reach-developer-portal) to your computer.
 All directions assume that reach-developer-portal is your cwd.

 1. Convert markdown to html.
 (Node.js is required.
 I use v16.3.0 or greater.)